 The most most valuable resource we have are our members.
 We’re an amazing group of entrepreneurs who want to help each other out.
-To help further our mission, some of our members have formed special interest organizations as part of the Capital Entrepreneurs network.
+To help further our mission, Capital Entrepreneurs and our members organize some great events and have formed special interest organizations as part of the Capital Entrepreneurs network.
 These include:

 |The Doyenne Group is a networking/mentoring group for women entrepreneurs.
 We provide support for women as they develop themselves as entrepreneurs, found and build their ventures, and help women become more fully engaged in the broader entrepreneurial community.|

 |Madison Iterators is an informal, weekly meetup of product creators and entrepreneurs.
 At each meeting, groups share the progress they’ve made since the last meeting, along with challenges they’ve faced and what they plan to accomplish by the next meeting.|

 Capital Entrepreneurs has a number of very generous and entrepreneur friendly Sponsors that support our organization.

 - Machinery Row (Downtown)